 This article also aims to inform the debate about Title IX and faculty and student disciplinary cases by objectively identifying whether the preponderance of evidence or clear and convincing evidence standard is used in most domains that are reasonably analogous to faculty Title IX-related misconduct proceedings (a more stringent test than looking only at student-to-student Title IX cases).
 This review includes U.S. federal civil rights adjudications, faculty research misconduct cases linked to federal research grants, civil anti-fraud proceedings, attorney debarment/discipline cases and physician misconduct/license cases.
 In a large majority of these areas, preponderance of evidence is used as the standard of evidence.
 This pattern highlights concerns about the Office for Civil Rights selectively referencing cases that support its proposed Title IX regulation and questionable claims about the clear and convincing evidence standard and stigma.
 This article also raises questions, depending on how the notice-and-comment process unfolds, about the proposed Title IX regulation and the Administrative Procedure Act.

-Keywords: sexual assault, sexual harassment, standard of evidence, preponderance of evidence, clear and convincing evidence, Title IX, civil rights, gender, Department of Education, student discipline, faculty discipline, Obama, Trump, DeVos, Office for Civil Rights, serial harassment
+Keywords: sexual assault, sexual harassment, standard of evidence, preponderance of evidence, clear and convincing evidence, Title IX, civil rights, gender, Department of Education, student, faculty discipline, Obama, Trump, DeVos, Office for Civil Rights, serial harassment, #MeToo, rulemaking

 Suggested Citation: Suggested Citation